SustainableCommunityDevelopmentHub/hugo_site/content/videos/2021/06/10/pumps.html.md

 ### 4. Improper wiring

 ### 5. Pressure switch
-a.
 Another area of malfunction in a pump is the pressure switch.
 The pressure switch monitors the pressure of water and turns the pump on or off.
-b.
-View this guide on troubleshooting pressure switch issues: https://empirepumpinc.com/well-inspections/well-pump-pressure-switch-problems/
+- View this guide on troubleshooting pressure switch issues: https://empirepumpinc.com/well-inspections/well-pump-pressure-switch-problems/

-Water pump issues and repair
-{{< figure src="/pumps/pump1.jpg" title="Cool Image" class="pull-left" >}}